Cleveland Water Quality at a Glance

 • Healthy Homes Initiative: Free water filters and education for at-risk households

-• Home Plumbing Repair Program: Assistance for low-income homeowners with internal plumbing issues
+• Home Plumbing Repair Programme: Assistance for low-income homeowners with internal plumbing issues

-• Summer Sprinkler Program: Seasonal billing adjustments for irrigation users
+• Summer Sprinkler Programme: Seasonal billing adjustments for irrigation users

 Contaminants of Concern